sonusindhu/Get-vin65-Contacts/README.md

-# Import-vin65-Contacts
+# Get-vin65-Contacts
-Import contact from vin64 using php curl
+Get contacts from vin64 using php curl